widelands/wl_addons_server/README.md

 Translating should be done on Transifex: https://www.transifex.com/widelands/widelands-addons/
 Do not modify any of the files in `po/` manually – your changes will be discarded during the automated translation updates.

-A GitHub action periodically syncs the translations with Transifex and compiles them by running `buildcats.sh`. **Do not** run this script manually!
-If you have to do it anyway for some reason, do this **only** on the master branch.
+The server periodically syncs the translations with Transifex and compiles them for download.

 #### Notes